BarkoAgent/BAwebAutomationAgent/README.md

 5. Copy the `uuid4` and save the project.
 6. Add you `uuid4` to the .env
 7. Run your agent
+8. (Optional) In Project Settings you can add the IP where the agent is running to have a live stream: `ws://IP:8081` - If its running in the same computer you can use `ws://localhost:8081`

 ## Your first prompt